thehomeworkclub/DJ3000/README.md

 - [Weather Demo](https://cdn.primitt.dev/uploads/7c7d1ab6-150c-4e1d-ab43-a5c169e233cc.wav)

 *Intro and Mid Segment may take some time to load as they are large files and have to be downloaded from s3 on the server side.*
+*Segments may be loud in google chrome web player*

 ---